twilio-professional-services/flex-project-template/docs/docs/setup-guides/01_local-setup-and-use.md

 WARNING: YOUR_API_SECRET not found, you may need to replace this in your serverless-functions/.env file manually to use chat-to-video feature.

-and you wish to use the chat-to-video feature follow the steps [here](/feature-library/chat-to-video-escalation#local-development) to perform the additional setup
+and you wish to use the chat-to-video feature follow the steps [here](/feature-library/chat-to-video-escalation#local-development) to perform the additional setup otherwise you can ignore this and continue

 :::